24kchengYe/24kchengYe/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=24kchengYe&color=blue&style=flat-square&label=Profile+Views)

-PhD Student at Tsinghua University, ByteIntern in ByteDance, focusing on post-training of the Doubao with Lark Base AI, agentic RL, and the data synthesis pipeline.
+PhD Student at Tsinghua University, ByteIntern in ByteDance, focusing on **post-training of the Doubao with Lark Base AI, agentic RL, and the data synthesis pipeline**.

 My research lies at the intersection of **LLM/VLM Evaluation & Alignment**, **Multi-Agent Systems**, and **Urban AI**.
 I design benchmarks and training-free alignment methods for large generative models, and build global-scale urban datasets.
 Passionate about building AI productivity tools.